emotion-js/emotion/.changeset/tricky-bears-hope.md

 '@emotion/serialize': major
 ---

-Reworked Interpolation-related types.
+Reworked `Interpolation`-related types.
 Correct types should now be provided to all flavours of Emotion.